ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 If you compare this image with the previous one, you can notice that we now recognize images at the top-right corner.

 However nothing comes with no consequences.
 After switching to the new algorithm performance has dropped a lot and our performance was not so fast as it was before.
-Client got his 99% precision, but decided to use simpler algorithm, in order to run it on existing hardware.
+Customer got his 99% precision, but decided to use simpler algorithm, in order to run it on existing hardware.

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Core framework